Paleontology in Iowa: Scientific research

 In 2015, paleontologists discovered the remains of a giant Megalograptid eurypterid in the middle Ordovician Winneshiek lagerstätte near the town of Decorah.
 It was named Pentecopterus decorahensis, named after the penteconter.
 The creature was one of the largest arthropods to have ever lived, with a max length of 5 feet, 7 inches (2 meters).
 The shale also contains the fossils of giant conodonts, Astraspis, giant algae, phyllocarids, and possibly the oldest known Thylacocephalan.

+In 2017, Smilodon fossils were found in Iowa for the first time.